tdrozdowski/inventory-service-nest/README.md

 Note: Integration tests require a running database.
 Make sure your database is properly configured and running before executing the tests.
 You can use the Docker Compose setup to start a test database.

+## JetBrains HTTP Client Tests

+This project includes HTTP Client test files for testing the API endpoints using JetBrains HTTP Client.
+These files can be used with JetBrains IDEs (IntelliJ IDEA, WebStorm, etc.) that support the HTTP Client plugin.

+### HTTP Client Test Files

+- `http/api-tests.http`: Basic tests for all API endpoints
+- `http/advanced-api-tests.http`: Advanced tests with chained requests and complete workflow scenarios

+### Features

+- Environment variables for different environments (development, production)
+- Chained requests that use the response from previous requests
+- Complete workflow scenarios that demonstrate real-world use cases
+- Tests for all API endpoints organized by module

+For more details on how to use the HTTP Client tests, see the [HTTP_CLIENT_TESTS.md](http/HTTP_CLIENT_TESTS.md) file.

 ## Database Integration with Knex

 This project uses [Knex.js](http://knexjs.org/) as a SQL query builder for database operations.
 The integration is set up with PostgreSQL, but you can easily switch to another database by changing the configuration and driver.